-After breakfast there is a presentation, “Patagonia: Ice and fauna” and “Wulaia Bay and Pia Glacier” These are typically well done power point presentations.
+After breakfast there is a presentation, “Patagonia: Ice and Fauna” and “Wulaia Bay and Pia Glacier” These are typically well done power point presentations.
 They provide a lot of information about the area as well as an overview of the land excursions.
-Our afternoon stop is Wulaia Bay with the opportunity for a hike to explore the area and learn a bit about the fauna and wildlife.
+Our afternoon stop is Wulaia Bay with the opportunity for a hike to explore the area and learn a bit about the fauna and wildlife in Patagonia.

 Each day has some free time as well.
 There are several lounges on the boat to relax, read, talk to your fellow passengers or go out on the decks and enjoy the magnificent views.

 Wulaia Bay turns out to be an interesting stop.
 There are remnants of the early European settlers including a museum.
 The weather has cooperated and is clear and we hike up the hill for a panoramic view of the bay.
 At the top of the hill there is a massive beaver dam.
 Some of the early settlers introduced beavers from Canada in an attempt to develop a trade in beaver pelts.